 The details am about to share consists of the type of CPU and GPU and performance in general.
 The Snapdragon 865 SoC was built using the 7nm fabrication process from TSMC, featuring a Kryo 585 CPU and Adreno 650 GPU.
 The CPU consists of four ARM Cortex-A77 cores, of which the three cores run at up to 2.4GHz, white the Prime core runs up to 2.84GHz.

 These make up the SoC’s ‘performance’ cores.
-The remaining four ‘efficiency’ cores are made up of ARM Cortex-A55 CPUs and have a maximum clock speed of 1.8GHz.
-Compared to the Snapdragon 855 SoC, the new Kryo 585 CPU offer up to 25 percent better performance and power efficiency.
-The same goes for the Adreno 650 GPU, that is said to deliver up to 25 percent better performance.
+The other four ‘efficiency’ cores are made up of ARM Cortex-A55 CPUs and have a maximum clock speed of 1.8GHz.
+The new Kryo 585 CPU offer up to 25 percent better performance and power efficiency.
+The same goes to the Adreno 650 GPU, which is tout to deliver up to 25 percent better performance.

 Snapdragon 865 SoC is compatible with both NSA (Non-Standalone) and SA (Standalone) modes, and Dynamic Spectrum Sharing (DSS).
 The latter technology allows operators to scale their existing 4G networks, to 5G by sharing the current 4G bands.

 It also features Qualcomm’s Fast Connect 6800 mobile connectivity subsystem, which includes support for Wi-Fi 6 and Bluetooth 5.1; Super Wide Band voice over Bluetooth and TrueWireless Stereo Plus which can connect to each wireless earbud independently for a more stable connection.

-On the cameras is a new Spectra 480 ISP that is said to be capable of simultaneous 4K HDR video capture, along with the ability to save full 64-megapixel stills (provided you have a high resolution sensor).
+It sport new Spectra 480 ISP that is said to be capable of simultaneous 4K HDR video capture, along with the ability to save full 64-megapixel stills.

 According to Judd Heape, Senior Director Product Management; “It’s the biggest update we’ve ever done to cameras,”